confluentinc/ksql/docs/developer-guide/ksqldb-reference/operators.md

 The IN operator enables specifying multiple values in a `WHERE` clause.

-The IN operator is a shorthand for multiple `OR` conditions.
+It provides the equivalent of multiple `OR` conditions.

 ```sql
 SELECT * FROM USERS WHERE USERID IN (1543, 6256, 87569);